Stars: Angela Bettis, David Arquette, Chloe Farnworth Director: Brea Grant Distributor: Signature Entertainment

 The writer-director, Brea Grant, more famed for her acting work, has accomplished a great deal with this film.
 12 Hour Shift successfully and effectively shapeshifts between crime, drama, black comedy, and horror.
 It’s a magnificent achievement to succeed in this way of storytelling.
 Grant ensures that the film is never too heavy in its trajectory of genre and style.
 12 Hour Shift isn’t read as a serious text on the black market organ trade nor is it an exploitation of blood and guts.
 With very careful precision, a comedic tone is gradually present and able to flow without forcing the film to be too funny or trying too hard to be funny.
 In its 1999 setting, the 90s aspect isn’t forced with tongue-in-cheek elements either.
 Though hilariously, there is a romance in 12 Hour Shift existing in 1999, back when both Mick Foley and David Arquette were at their most culturally relevant.

 12 Hour Shift is out now on DVD (US), Blu-ray (US), and Digital (US & UK) now.
-Many thanks to Signature Entertainment for the pleasure of this film.
+Many thanks to Signature Entertainment and FrightFest for the pleasure of this film.

 This article’s featured image: By Source, Signature Entertainment, Fair Use https://www.signature-entertainment.co.uk/film/12-hour-shift/